Walking is hugely underestimated for its health benefits.

 Biologically walking can reduce cholesterol levels, blood pressure and positively impact the metabolic profile in many studies.

-Physiology it benefits all body system, improving lung capacity, heart health, lymphatic stimulation and immune health, bone health, co-ordination and muscle strength and increases feelings of calm and safety which positively impacts the nervous and endocrine systems.
+Physiology it benefits all body systems, improving lung capacity, heart health, lymphatics, immune health, bone health, co-ordination and muscle strength and increases feelings of calm and safety which positively impacts the nervous and endocrine systems.

 It has been evidenced to reduce the risk of developing chronic diseases such as diabetes, cardiovascular disease and hormone driven cancers as well as supporting the reversal of those non communicable diseases into remission alongside good nutrition.

-Walking bare foot is especially beneficial to build foot strength, as well as absorption of electrons from the Earth, known to support mitochondria functioning.
-Studies have found people who walk bare foot Sleep better and experience less pain, other studies found positive changes in the electrical activity of the brain , heart rate variability, improve glucose regulation, reduced perceived stress levels and supported improved immune function lastly another study found that walking barefoot decreased blood viscosity and both regulated the endocrine and nervous system.
+Walking bare foot is especially beneficial to build foot strength, as well as absorption of electrons from the earth, known to support mitochondria functioning.
+Studies have found people who walk bare foot sleep better and experience less pain, other studies found positive changes in the electrical activity of the brain , heart rate variability, improve glucose regulation, reduced perceived stress levels and supported the improvement of immune function; lastly another study found that walking barefoot decreased blood viscosity and regulated the endocrine and nervous system.

-It is also a wonderful opportunity to listen to a podcast or book, or take photos of nature, enjoy some peace, for me I love watching how ridiculously happy my dog is the entire time .
+Walking is also a wonderful opportunity to listen to a podcast or book, or take photos of nature, enjoy some peace.
+Personally I love watching how ridiculously happy my dog is the entire time .

 Todays book is the sequel to the Brain Chimp, for anyone who loves learning about the human mind, it’s called